TheKingAde/GhostCopier.sol/README.md

 - **No private keys, ever.** This tool only ever reads public on-chain data — there is nothing here that could sign or broadcast a real transaction.

-### Natural next steps (not built, to keep scope sane)

-- A live token price feed for accurate unrealized PnL on open positions.
-- WebSocket/SSE push instead of polling the API every few seconds.
-- CSV export of trade history.
-- Multi-wallet trade collision handling (two copied wallets buying the same token within a poll window currently just applies both trades in order — fine for most cases, but worth a dedicated queue if you're copying many high-frequency wallets at once).

 ## Project layout